theimowski/master-thesis/docs/section-fp-application.md

 Practice has shown that message passing concurrency model is extremely reliable and profitable, as systems relying on this technique achieve one of the highest system up-time indicators, as well as allow to process impressive amount of messages per unit of time.

 Above approaches are just examples of how functional paradigm influenced development of concurrent algorithms.
-Success stories demonstrated in previous section prove that employing functional programming in distributed and concurrent systems made them more scalable, stable and efficient.
+Success stories demonstrated in section {{PROGRAMING PARADIGMS}} prove that employing functional programming in distributed and concurrent systems made them more scalable, stable and efficient.
 This is the main reason, for which more and more companies show interest in incorporating this philosophy into their business applications.